 Noise by Part of 75402

 Average noise levels for 75402 residents, grouped by direction from the center of 75402.
-Northern 75402 carries the highest population-weighted average; Southern 75402 carries the lowest.
-Just 6% of residents in Southern 75402 live in blocks above the EPA's 55 dBA threshold, a third of the share in Northern 75402.
+The highest population-weighted average is in northern 75402; the lowest is in southeastern 75402, where just 1% of residents live in blocks above the EPA's 55 dBA threshold, a fifth of the share in the loudest section.

 5% of people above 55 dBA